suhaspillai/Speech-Recognition-Impaired-Speech/README.md

 ```
 th Train.lua
 ```
-Use the trained model to adapt to the new speaker by using small subset of test speaker data.
+Use the trained model to adapt to the test speaker by using small subset of test speaker data.

 ```
 th Train_SA.lua